10 Great Jobs You Can Get With A Criminal Justice Degree

 For individuals who want to work in a law enforcement career, there are many criminal justice careers that can be a good fit for students from all walks of life and interests.
 If you want to get a glimpse of some top positions in this field, check out these 10 options that can show you what you can do with a criminal justice degree.

 - Forensic Science Technician.
 Individuals in these roles help analyze what happened at crime scenes to figure out which evidence needs to be examined.
 On the lab side, you may perform the actual analysis on the evidence, which could include chemical, biological and other methods.
-The real appeal of this occupation isn't the $56,320 annual median pay, it's the anticipated job outlook of 27%, which is much faster than the national average of 7%.
+The real appeal of this occupation isn't the $57,850 annual median pay, it's the anticipated job growth of 15%, which is much faster than the national average of 7% (O*Net, 2017).

 - Security Manager.
 These managers oversee security operations at private and public places.
 This could include a variety of businesses, such as luxury hotels and resorts, condominiums, corporations, real estate communities, and other businesses that require security operations.
-Although we only rely on BLS statistics for data, GlassDoor.com lists the average salary for this position as $60,361.
+The average salary for this position as $60,361.

 - Private Detective & Investigators.
 Not every one of these positions requires a traditional degree.
 However, if you want to work in a corporate environment, you'll probably need a bachelor's degree.
 In this role you will likely search for evidence and information related to a variety of matters.
-These can be financial, background verification, helping find people who are missing, or looking into possible cyber crimes.
-This occupation is growing as fast as the national average, and has a median wage, according to 2015 data, of $45,610 per year.
+These can be financial, background verification, helping find people who are missing, or looking into possible cyber-crimes.
+This occupation is growing as fast as the national average at 11%, and has a median wage, according to 2017 data, of $50,700 per year.

 Which one of these jobs you can get with a criminal justice degree sounds like a good fit for you?
 If you want to learn more about jobs in criminal justice and degree programs, you're at the right place.
 You can use our directory of criminal justice schools to compare several programs before you enroll.